katta/gradle-flyway-plugin/README.md

 # Gradle plugin for Flyway

-This plugin povides gradle dsl for flyway tasks
+This plugin povides gradle tasks to run flyway migrations

 # Flyway Tasks